 - How are you going to spend it? (a link to a spreadsheet showing how you calculated the numbers helps us evaluate the accuracy of the budget)

 - When do you estimate the game will ship?

-We also have a blog post (link coming soon) that describes some of the elements of making a great application, so give it a read if you like.
+And please check out our blog post that describes some of the elements of making a great application.

 Even if we don’t get back to you, we hope that this process helps you when reaching out to other investors.
 The items we asked for here are the types of things you’ll need for any pitch, and it’s often helpful to think about screenshots, videos, short descriptions, and budget while making your game.